Dog Trainers Wanted

 This work is highly rewarding and you would be making a real difference to rescue dogs and lives affected by Post Traumatic Stress Disorder.

 The role is to train rescue dogs to international assistance dog standards within a target period of 9 months using the structure that is in place and under the guidance of Garry Botterill & Judith Broug.
+You’d be working alongside other trainers and volunteers, as a team, to get partnerships (veterans & dogs) up to the required Standards.

-Our dog ‘teams’ will require a degree of stability and continuity so please only proceed if you feel you are able to commit for at least 9 months.
+Our dog ‘teams’ require a degree of stability and continuity so please only proceed if you feel you are able to commit for at least 9 months.

 What you’ll need:

-- be based in Hampshire, Sussex or Surrey
+- Be based in Hampshire, Sussex or Surrey

 - Knowledge of dog care and welfare issues